Residents spend their year gaining experience in a variety of pharmacy practice settings and specialty areas.

 Residents will spend the remainder of their PGY1 residency program participating in and expanding clinical pharmacy services.
-Residents will be exposed to all aspects of patient care using an integrated approach.
-Residents will work in a dynamic, educationally-stimulating residency environment as they mentor pharmacy students from several colleges of pharmacy during both their Introduction to Pharmacy Practice Experience (IPPE) and Advanced Pharmacy Practice Experience (APPE) rotations at Billings Clinic.
-Residents will also interact regularly with intern, resident, and attending physicians from the Billings Clinic Internal Medicine Residency Program and periodically with providers from the Montana Family Medicine Residency Program.
+Residents are exposed to all aspects of patient care using an integrated approach.
+Residents work in a dynamic, educationally-stimulating residency environment as they mentor student pharmacists from several colleges of pharmacy during both their introductory and advanced pharmacy practice experience rotations at Billings Clinic.
+Residents interact regularly with intern, resident, and attending physicians from the Billings Clinic Internal Medicine Residency Program and periodically with the providers from the Montana Family Medicine Residency Program.

 Cardiology: 5 weeks

 Infectious Diseases: 5 weeks

 Internal Medicine: 5 weeks